atomt/acne/README.md

 Plan is to have something easily extendable with hooks in form of .d directories with scripts, multiple CA/accounts and some smarts with regards to rolling keys automatically on renews and such.

+Some of this is working now; we have a working JWS + ACME client library, we can register accounts, submit domains for authorization and write out challenges.